 B.S.
 Chemistry, University of Illinois

-Chemical Process and Production Inc. 2005-present
+DOW Chemical Chemical Process and Production Inc. 2005-present Chemist

 B.S.
 Industrial Distribution, Texas A&M